 Kratom is available in many different formats.
 Most people who use kratom will use the raw, powdered leaf.
 You can mix it in with water (similar to making matcha) or follow the “toss and wash” method of swallowing the raw powder in one gulp and following it up with some water or another liquid to wash it down.

 Kratom has a horrible taste — it’s bitter and chalky — so many people will seek out other forms of using this herb instead.

 Capsules and tinctures are good options but require larger doses to provide the same level of benefit.

 1. Kratom Leaf Powder

-Using the dried, powdered kratom leaf is, by far, the most common form of using the herb.
+Using the dried, powdered kratom leaf is the most preferred method.
 It’s a simple and effective way to consume larger doses.

 The downside is that kratom leaf powder doesn’t taste very good.
-Most people that use this form of kratom follow a method called the “toss and wash,” — which involves swallowing a quick dose of the powder, followed up with some water or another beverage to wash it down.
+Most people follow a method called the “toss and wash,” — which involves swallowing a quick dose of the powder, followed up with some water or another beverage to wash it down.

 This method is like ripping off a bandaid — it’s uncomfortable, but doing it quickly means it only takes a second.